 3. Macro Photography

-This is because you typically get a very shallow depth of field with macro lenses, which means that only a very small portion of the image will be in focus while the rest will appear blurred.
+This is because you typically get a very shallow depth of field with macro lenses.
+This means only a very small portion of the image will be in focus while the rest will appear blurred.

 Even the smallest change in distance between the iPhone and the subject can render the subject out of focus.
 This is especially apparent when you’re hand-holding the iPhone as it’s difficult to keep the phone perfectly still.